peteroupc/MailLib/docs/PeterO.Text.ProtocolStrings.md

 <b>Return Value:</b>

 A username where each of its parts is prepared under the UsernameCaseMapped or UsernameCasePreserved profile in RFC 8265.
 Returns null if any of those parts is invalid under that profile (including if <i>str</i>
 is null or empty).
-Note that there will be as many spaces of separation between parts of the return value as between parts of the input; this method will not collapse multiple spaces (U+0020) into a single space.
-If such space collapsing on a string (or rejection of strings with multiple consecutive spaces) is desired, it should be done before that string is passed to this method.
-For comparison purposes, return values of this method (with the same value for  <i>preserveCase</i>
+Note that there will be as many spaces of separation etween parts of the return value as between parts of the input; this ethod will not collapse multiple spaces (U+0020) into a single space.
+If uch space collapsing on a string (or rejection of strings with multiple onsecutive spaces) is desired, it should be done before that string is assed to this method.
+For comparison purposes, return values of this ethod (with the same value for <i>preserveCase</i>
 ) should be compared code point by code point (see RFC 8265, secs.
-3.3.4 and 3.4.4).
+3.3.4 nd 3.4.4).

 <a id="UserpartEnforce_string"></a>
 ### UserpartEnforce